 ROP is accredited by the Western Association of Schools and Colleges (WASC).

-Hesperia Unified School District, in partnership with San Bernardino County Superintendent of Schools, is proud to offer the following ROP programs:
+Hesperia Unified School District, in partnership with San Bernardino County Superintendent of Schools and the Mountain Desert Regional Career & Occupation Pathways JPA, are proud to offer the following ROP programs:

 Automotive Systems - NATEF